 This trading platform’s trading fees for takers are 0.40%.
 This fee is slightly above both the global industry average and the domestic industry average.
 The global industry average is arguably around 0.25%.
 One should consider whether Coindeal has a strong offering to investors in other respects that outweighs the disadvantage of this somewhat higher trading fee.

-Many exchanges lure you into safety with lower trading fees and then knock you down with their withdrawal fees when you want to cash out.
 Withdrawal fees vary a lot between exchanges.
-Most exchanges have a fixed fee that varies between cryptocurrencies, but there are also exchanges that also have percentage based withdrawal fees.
+Most exchanges have a fixed fee that varies between cryptocurrencies.
+However, there are also exchanges that have percentage based withdrawal fees.
 The latter meaning that you pay e.g. 0.20% of your withdrawn amount in withdrawal fees.

 Coindeal charges you 0.0008 BTC when you withdraw BTC.
 This is a competitive fee and there are many higher fees out there.
 For instance, MBAEX charges 0.001 BTC and CoinsMarkets charges 0.002 BTC.
 So from both an international and a domestic perspective, Coindeal’s withdrawal fees are low.

 At Coindeal, you can deposit through both wire transfer and credit cards.
 This can be helpful especially for newer crypto investors.